Ohtani goes 7, hits RBI single as Angels top Rockies 6-2

 In his 15th pitching start of the season and second since the All-Star break, Ohtani (5-1) gave up one run and five hits with five strikeouts.
 The two-way phenom has allowed a combined one run in two pitching appearances since participating in the Home Run Derby and starting on the mound in the All-Star Game at Colorado this month.

-Afterward, manager Joe Maddon scoffed at the notion that Ohtani is somehow in a close MVP race as the final two months of the regular season approach.
+Afterward, manager Joe Maddon scoffed at the notion that Ohtani, who has a 3.04 ERA and leads the majors with 35 home runs, is somehow in a close MVP race as the final two months of the regular season approach.

 “I know there are other guys having good years, but you have to stop and really analyze what’s going on here,” Maddon said.
 “There is nobody that even comes close to what he’s doing.
 It’s way imbalanced. … When people talk of (the MVP race) being close, it’s not.”